-Finally Sony did their thing, and much like Microsoft, their motion control took centre stage.
-But regarding the actual titles, Sony were all about their exclusives, citing exclusive content for Mafia II, Medal of Honor and Assassin’s Creed: Brotherhood multiplayer.
+Finally, Sony did their thing, and much like Microsoft, their motion control took centre stage.
+But regarding the actual titles, Sony was all about their exclusives, citing exclusive content for Mafia II, Medal of Honor and Assassin’s Creed: Brotherhood multiplayer.

 And indeed they were also able to announce some strong titles such as a brand new Twisted Metal, Gran Turismo 5 and Killzone 3.
-Nevertheless, very few expected their biggest gift to Playstation hardcore gamers: Portal 2 on PS3 and Steamworks in 2011, though Valve aren’t top performers on keeping to schedule.
+Nevertheless, very few expected their biggest gift to Playstation hardcore gamers: Portal 2 on PS3 and Steamworks in 2011, though Valve isn’t a top performer on keeping to schedule.